 Deepening Integration

-However, some commentators believe that while the policies have facilitated growth for large companies, they have not served the broader production base or consumer population.
-It has been argued that BIP has given rise to monopolistic market structures that have made it more difficult for small-scale producers to operate, and ultimately raised prices for end consumers due to the lack of wholesale and retail competition.
+However, some commentators believe that while the policies facilitated growth for large companies, they have not served the broader production base or consumer population.
+It has been argued that BIP gave rise to monopolistic structures that made it more difficult for small-scale producers, and ultimately raised prices for end consumers due to the lack competition.

-The utilisation of locally produced raw materials fell by 5.4 percentage points year-on-year in the first half of 2020 and a further 3.5 percentage points in the corresponding period of 2021.
-Looking ahead, ensuring that small and medium-sized producers and consumers can benefit from the increased availability of raw materials could help strengthen the country’s manufacturing supply chain on a level playing field.
+The utilisation of locally produced raw materials rose to 53.5% in the second half of 2022, up from 52% in the last half of 2022 and 50% year-on-year.
+This was attributed to difficulties in securing foreign exchange forcing manufacturers to look locally for materials.
+Looking ahead, ensuring that smaller producers and consumers can benefit from the increased availability of raw materials could help strengthen the country’s manufacturing supply chain on a level playing field.